-The pipeline will be located in Missouri and Illinois and cross a total of five counties.
-In Illinois, the project will cross portions of Greene, Scott and Jersey Counties.
-In Missouri, the pipeline will cross portions of St. Louis and St. Charles Counties.
+The pipeline is located in Missouri and Illinois and cross a total of five counties.
+In Illinois, the project crosses portions of Greene, Scott and Jersey Counties.
+In Missouri, the pipeline crosses portions of St. Louis and St. Charles Counties.

 Protecting the environment is important to us.
 We live and work in the area just like you and want to preserve the community, sensitive areas and endangered species.
 The route will be surveyed for any environmental and cultural concerns.
-The pipeline will be routed around significant obstacles and all protected species, both plant and animal, will be avoided.
-The Spire STL Pipeline project will use well-established pipeline construction methods such as horizontal directional drilling to avoid environmental impacts where appropriate.
-The pipeline will be located underground allowing for the land to be restored to its pre-construction state after the line is in-service.
+The pipeline was routed around significant obstacles and all protected species, both plant and animal, will be avoided.
+The Spire STL Pipeline project used well-established pipeline construction methods such as horizontal directional drilling to avoid environmental impacts where appropriate.
+The pipeline is located underground allowing for the land to be restored to its pre-construction state after the line is in-service.

 An easement allows a pipeline operator to have access to a portion of land for purposes outlined in a Grant of Easement agreement with the landowner.
 The pipeline operator will not own the land it will only grant the operator and its contractors the ability to access the right-of-way.
 Generally, the permanent right-of-way is 50 feet wide.

 The natural gas pipeline system is an important part of every community across the country.
 Pipelines play an important role in everyone’s lives and are essential to the nation’s industries.
 Pipelines are the safest, most reliable and efficient manner of transporting natural gas and other petroleum products.
 It is safer than using rail and trucks and has a lower impact on emissions.
 Modern pipelines have remote shut off and 24-hour monitoring to detect any issues with the integrity of the line.